Carol Burnett honored for comedy chops with Mark Twain Prize

 The 80-year-old singer and actress, famous for tugging her ear at the end of her performances, watched from a Kennedy Center balcony as many of her contemporaries spoke of the example she set for their lives and careers.

-“I love you in a way that is just short of creepy,” Fey, a former lead writer and actress on NBC’s “Saturday Night Live” and sitcom show “30 Rock,” said to Burnett.
+“I love you in a way that is just shy of creepy,” Fey, a former lead writer and actress on NBC’s “Saturday Night Live” and sitcom show “30 Rock,” said to Burnett.

 “I watched your show, and I thought: I could do that.”

-The award program is scheduled to air on PBS on Nov.
-24, but the October events in Washington featured prominently.
-The U.S. government re-opened last week after a 16-day shutdown triggered by failed Republican efforts to delay or defund Democratic President Barack Obama’s signature healthcare law.
+The award program is scheduled to air on PBS on November 24, but the October events in Washington featured prominently.
+The U.S. government reopened last week after a 16-day shutdown triggered by failed Republican efforts to delay or defund Democratic President Barack Obama’s signature healthcare law.

 “We are here tonight to celebrate the first lady of American comedy, Ted Cruz,” Fey said to laughter and applause from the audience, referring to the Republican senator from Texas whose opposition to the law known as Obamacare helped inspire the shutdown.